Scary True Ghost Stories

 In February of 2000, a California couple posted a unique painting on Ebay.
 The painting was reportedly discovered abandoned behind an old brewery.
 The couple reported that their daughter saw the ghostly children leaving the painting during the night.
 The husband, quite alarmed by his daughter's story, decided to set up a camera.
 The couple claimed that they successfully captured two pictures of the boy exiting the painting.

-• People claimed they were "repulsed".
+• People claimed they were repulsed.

 • Several people became physically ill.